 We share knowledge, inspire change, learn from others and empower people to make better food choices that will, in turn, have a positive impact on the wider food system and, ultimately, the food on our plate.
+Our team is drawn from a variety of diverse backgrounds including hospitality, agriculture, communications and sustainability, united by a belief in the powerful role that foodservice can play in shaping a better food system.

 OUR ADVISORY BOARD